ibanaga/ibanaga.github.io/docs/_posts/2025-09-14-Uboot-SPL-DTS-analysis.md

 ### SPI Controllers

-There are two SPI controllers: one that handled the NOR flash and the other one which handles the EMMC.
+There are two SPI controllers: one that handled the NOR flash and the other one which handles the SD card.

 #### The NOR flash SPI controller